 There is no strict rule of when a network classifies as a deep learning network.
-The more layers we introduce, the more flexibility the network gains and typically how much the decision process can be divided in a constructive process.
-As the amount of layers of trainable neurons increases, so does the amount of data and computational power we need.
+The more layers we introduce, the more flexibility the network gains and typically how much the decision process can be divided into a constructive process.
+As the number of layers of trainable neurons increases, so does the amount of data and computational power we need.

 Each node in a layer trains on a different set of features consisting of the outputs of the previous layer.
 Deeper in the neural network more complex features can be recognized.
 This is because they aggregate and recombine features from the previous layer.
 This is known as a feature hierarchy with increasing complexity and abstraction.
 This hierarchical approach makes deep neural networks suitable for processing data sets with complex correlations such as spatial and temporal connections.

 Unlike many traditional machine-learning algorithms, deep networks perform automatic feature learning as opposed to manual feature engineering.
 Since feature extraction is often a time-consuming task and not straightforward, deep learning provides a way to bypass this in problems where we struggle to reason about optimal features.

 In general, introducing manual intervention in the learning process typically results in sub-optimal performance.
 Deep learning removes the classical feature engineering part from the machine learning pipeline, at the cost of increased data needs.